agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 > Nope!
 What happens when someone wrongs you?
 Introducing, drama.

-Rule #1: The main points seem to be, `what happens if revenge goes wrong`, `what happens if revenge goes right` and ` the need to practice social attacks` I do not think each point is delivered one at a time by an STM.
+Rule #1: The main points seem to be, `what happens if revenge goes wrong` , `what happens if revenge goes right` and `the need to practice social attacks`.
+I do not think each point is delivered one at a time by an STM.
 An STM has delivered the line "What could possibly go wrong if you press the revenge button?" as part of the first point, but then he immediately moves on to the next main idea `what happens